Mihail-Gerasimov/zarubin_site/src/expertise/it_services/Developers-Rates-2024.md

 date: '01-11-2024'
 readingTime: '5 minutes'
 category: 'Expertise'
-sub_category: 'It Service'
+subCategory: 'It Service'
 tag: 'Rates, Sports, IT Consultancy, risk management, quality vs cost, AI, Copilot'
 authorName: 'Vitaliy Zarubin'
 authorImage: '/assets/images/author/avatar.png'
 ---

 # Custom Software Development Rates by Country

 In the world of software development, the temptation to go for cheaper solutions is a constant challenge, especially for companies trying to manage tight budgets.
 However, data shows that cutting costs often comes at a high price: **more than 50% of IT projects fail or experience significant problems** due to factors such as inadequate skills, misaligned expectations or technical debt that accumulates over time.
 In this article, I'll outline why hiring low-cost developers can be risky and explore the factors that make it difficult to balance cost, quality and speed.

 ![Software development rates](https://imgur.com/RqkpJbr.jpg)

 ## The Iron Triangle: Cost, Quality and Speed

 The concept of the **Iron Triangle** is a well-known principle in project management, which states that there are three primary constraints in any project: **cost, quality and speed**.
 You can only realistically optimise for two of these factors at a time: